renzol2/brain/docs/quadratic-interpolation.md

 - valid for any practical window transform in a sufficiently small neighborhood about the peak
 - quadratic spectral peak interpolation is _exact_ under the Gaussian window, although the infinitely long tails must be removed
+- utilized by Serra and Smith for SMS ("Smith Interpolation")

 ![Quadratic interpolation example](../attachments/quadratic-interpolation-example.png)